samuelgfeller/slim-example-project/docs/testing/testing-cheatsheet.md

 # Testing cheatsheet

 ## Start testing

 I strongly recommend (also to my future self) to write a bullet point list of exactly what should be tested for each page and approximate values of what is expected for each point.
 This is the only way to have a global overview and not forget cases.
 Also, it adds a lot of clarity and provides precious documentation when having to refactor things.
 It can be quite hard to think about everything in advance though so instead of putting a lot of effort in trying to think of all possible cases, I would write down the ones that come to mind and then while implementing more cases will come to mind naturally and the list can be extended.

 ### What to test

 This is a big question I have no answer to yet.
 For me the following useful tests come to mind:

 * Page actions
     * Authenticated page load
         * With user role with the "lowest" rights but as owner
           Expected: authenticated user should be able to see the page, so status code 200
         * Ideally with every different user role where logged-in user is not the owner
           Expected result may depend on each role.
 Often multiple roles have the same "result".
-If every role can see the same thing I would not write different test cases
+If every role can see the
+          same thing I would not write different test cases
     * Unauthenticated page load
       Expected: redirect to login page with correct query parameters to redirect back to previous page
 * Ajax resource loading (sub resource loaded via Ajax like notes loaded on the client read page)
     * Authenticated load
         * *Sub resource data load is most often covered by the authenticated page load test so not necessary.*
         * Load sub resource with different roles may be interesting if items returned in response body differ depending on the role of the logged-in user (asserting `$privilege` for instance)
             * Load with every different type of user role.
 Ideally and if well maintained, only the roles where there are relevant changes to be tested [example](#provider-for-note-list-action-test)
         * Test that deleted resource is NOT in response
     * Unauthenticated load
       Expected: Correct status code (401) and login url in response body with correct query parameters that include url to the previous page
 * Ajax resource creation / modification / deletion
     * Authenticated creation / modification / deletion submission
         * Authorization (privilege): creation / modification / deletion submit with each different user role as authenticated user
-      1. Each role as resource owner (main resource owner for creation) - *e.g. role "newcomer" and owner, "advisor" and owner etc.*
+            1. Each role as resource owner (main resource owner for creation) - *e.g. role "newcomer" and owner, " advisor" and owner etc.*
             2. Each role NOT as owner - *e.g. role "newcomer" and not owner, "advisor" and not owner etc.*
                 * Not every role is needed as roles work in a hierarchical way.
-It doesn't have to be tested further than the lowest privilege that is allowed to perform action when not owner. *e.g. "admin" can do at least everything "managing_advisor" can do*
+It doesn't have to be tested further than the lowest privilege that is allowed to perform action when not owner. *e.g. "admin" can do at least everything " managing_advisor" can do*
             3. Any other user role that has a different expected behaviour and is relevant to test
         * Validation: as authorized user but invalid form submission (does not apply for deletion)
             1. With every different kind of possible validation error for each field
             2. 400 malformed body requests where keys are missing or wrongly named
     * Unauthenticated creation submission
       Expected: Correct status code (401 Unauthorized) and login url in response body with correct query parameters that include url to the previous page

 ## Page actions

 Integration testing page actions is quite limited if the server renders the template serverside as the request body only contains the rendered page as string, and we don't have access to the variables.

 What we can test however is that the page loads with an expected status code and that if the user is not logged-in, he is redirected to the login page.

 ### Authenticated page action test

 The needed [test traits](https://github.com/selective-php/test-traits) can be added right after the test class opening brackets.
 More on it and the whole testing setup can be found in [testing.md](https://github.com/samuelgfeller/slim-example-project/blob/master/docs/testing/testing.md) this is intended to be a cheatsheet in a working environment.
 Fixture use is explained below.

 ```php
 use AppTestTrait; // Custom
 use HttpTestTrait;